Birth Control Patch: Side Effects, Effectiveness, and Costs

 How Effective is the Birth Control Patch?

-The birth control patch has a failure rate of less than 1% when it is used correctly and consistently.
+The patch has a failure rate of less than 1% when it is used correctly and consistently.
 The patch may not protect you from pregnancy if you are taking antibiotics or medications for fungal infections or seizures.
 The patch may not prevent pregnancy if you weigh 198 pounds or more.

 What are the Side Effects or Health Risks of the Birth Control Patch?